wilsonnjoroge/soc-detection-lab/README.md

 Full installation and configuration instructions are in [`Lab Setup Guide`](docs/setup-guide.md).
 It covers:

-- **Wazuh all-in-one deployment** — Manager, Indexer, Dashboard, and Filebeat in a single automated install
+- **Wazuh all-in-one deployment**: Manager, Indexer, Dashboard, and Filebeat in a single automated install
-- **Linux agent deployment** — applies to Kali, Metasploitable3 Ubuntu, and the host machine
+- **Linux agent deployment**: applies to Kali, Metasploitable3 Ubuntu, and the host machine
-- **Windows agent deployment** — PowerShell and GUI installer options for Windows 11 and Server 2008
+- **Windows agent deployment**: PowerShell and GUI installer options for Windows 11 and Server 2008
-- **Suricata installation and configuration** — interface setup, HOME_NET, eve.json output
+- **Suricata installation and configuration**: interface setup, HOME_NET, eve.json output
-- **Suricata → Wazuh integration** — localfile config, file permissions, verification
+- **Suricata → Wazuh integration**: localfile config, file permissions, verification
-- **Log collection configuration** — agent groups for Linux (`auth.log`, `syslog`, Apache) and Windows (Security, System, Sysmon)
+- **Log collection configuration**: agent groups for Linux (`auth.log`, `syslog`, Apache) and Windows (Security, System, Sysmon)
-- **Custom detection rules** — Nmap HTTP detection, SSH brute force threshold, command injection patterns, Suricata local rules
+- **Custom detection rules**: Nmap HTTP detection, SSH brute force threshold, command injection patterns, Suricata local rules
-- **Detection improvements** — false positive suppression, active response auto-blocking
+- **Detection improvements**: false positive suppression, active response auto-blocking
-- **Troubleshooting** — agent connectivity, log ingestion, Suricata traffic capture, dashboard health
+- **Troubleshooting**: agent connectivity, log ingestion, Suricata traffic capture, dashboard health

 ---

 ## Testing Methodology

 Detection coverage is validated across five telemetry domains, every test mapped to a log source, expected alert, and measurable outcome.
-The goal is not to "run attacks" — it is to **prove that the SIEM sees what it should see**.
+The goal is not to "run attacks": it is to **prove that the SIEM sees what it should see**.

 ### Telemetry Domains